pagyP/bgp-learning-lab/BGP-Lab-Student-Guide.md

 Hint - maybe a static route to your BGP neigbors IP address is needed?

+- Questions:
-- Question: Take note of the Up/Down time and the number of prefixes received.
+ -  Take note of the Up/Down time and the number of prefixes received/sent.
 Have any networks been advertised or received yet?

 ---